Vatan (2002 newspaper)

 Vatan ("Homeland" or "Motherland") is a Turkish daily newspaper founded in 2002 by the Doğan Media Group.
-The paper was purchased by DK (Demirören & Karacan) Corporation in April 2011 and was totally acquired by Demirören Holding a few months later.
+The paper was purchased by DK (Demirören-Karacan partnership) in April 2011 and totally acquired by Demirören Holding a few months later.

 As of March 2011, Vatan had the 15th highest circulation in Turkey at 111,489.
 However on 1 November 2018 it ceased publication.